Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/LabIntro-V2.md

 ## **Lab Duration Extension**

-1. To extend the duration of the lab, kindly click the **Hourglass** icon in the top right corner of the lab environment.
+1. To extend the duration of the lab, kindly click on the **Hourglass** icon in the top right corner of the lab environment.

     ![Manage Your Virtual Machine](../images/gext.png)

     >**Note:** You will get the **Hourglass** icon when 10 minutes are remaining in the lab.

-2. Click **OK** to extend your lab duration.
+2. Click on **OK** to extend your lab duration.

    ![Manage Your Virtual Machine](../images/gext2.png)

 3. If you have not extended the duration prior to when the lab is about to end, a pop-up will appear, giving you the option to extend.
-Click **OK** to proceed.
+Click on **OK** to proceed.

-## Let's Get Started with Azure Portal
+## Let's Get Started with the Azure Portal

 1. On your virtual machine, click on the Azure Portal icon as shown below:

    ![Launch Azure Portal](../images/sc900-image(1).png)

-2. You'll see the **Sign into Microsoft Azure** tab.
+2. You will see the **Sign in to continue to Microsoft Azure** tab.
 Here, enter your credentials:

    - **Email/Username:** <inject key="AzureAdUserEmail"></inject>